What is brain surgery?

 - skull fracture

-Not all of these conditions require brain surgery, but many may be helped by it, especially if they pose a risk for worse health problems.
-For example, a brain aneurysm doesn’t require open brain surgery, but if the vessel ruptures, the open surgery may be needed.
+Not all of these conditions require brain surgery, but many may be helped by it, especially if they pose a risk for more serious health problems.
+For example, a brain aneurysm doesn’t require open brain surgery, but you may need open surgery if the vessel ruptures.

 There are several different types of brain surgery.
 The type used depends on the problem being treated.

-A craniotomy involves an incision into the scalp and creating a hole in the skull, known as a bone flap.
+A craniotomy involves making an incision in the scalp and creating a hole known as a bone flap in the skull.
 The hole and incision are made near the area of the brain being treated.

 When the procedure is complete, the bone flap is usually secured in place with plates, sutures, or wires.
 The hole may be left open in the case of tumors, infection, or brain swelling.
 When left open, the procedure is known as a craniectomy.